Quantum Transitions of Nematic Phases in a Spin-$1$ Bilinear-Biquadratic Model and Their Implications for FeSe: DMRG Phase Diagrams

-For $J_2 = 0.8$, the system is CAFM at $K\lesssim 0.25$ and ($\pi,0$) AFQ at $K > 0.
-65$.
-In between, a new peak of spin structure factor develops at ${\bf q} = (\pi/2,\pi)$ as shown in Fig.~\ref{spinquadr08}(a), which characterizes the $(\pi/2,\pi)$ AFM$^*$ order.
-Our site-factorized wave-function analysis of the $(\pi/2,\pi)$ AFM$^*$ suggests the coexistence of the $(\pi/2,\pi)$ magnetic and $(\pi,0)$ quadrupolar orders.
-In Figs.~\ref{spinquadr08}(b)-(c), the finite-size scalings of $m^{2}_{S}$ and $m^{2}_{Q}$ clearly demonstrate the nonzero values of both orders at $K \sim 0.6$.
-This signature is less clear for smaller $K$, but we expect that both orders already coexist there.
-We note that, for the $6\times 6$ cluster, ${\bf q}=(\pi/2,\pi)$ is not one of the allowed wave vectors, and it may seem inappropriate to scale the $m^2_S$ data in this phase.
-However, the overall trend of $m^2_S$ is consistent with a nonzero $(\pi/2,\pi)$ magnetic order.
+We also performed DMRG calculations at fixed $J_2 = 0.8$, with results in Fig.~\ref{dmrg08}.
+At small and large values of $K$, the system is in the CAFM and ($\pi,0$) AFQ phases, respectively.
+In the intermediate region, there is a new magnetic phase emerging, with a new peak in the spin structure factor $m^2_S$ developing at ${\bf q} = (\pi/2,\pi)$ as shown in Fig.~\ref{dmrg08}(a), for example at $K=0.35$.
+Also, we find the peak at ${\bf q} = (\pi,0)$ for the quadrupolar structure factor $m^2_Q$.
+These results are consistent with our site-factorized wave-function analysis for the $(\pi/2,\pi)$ AFM$^*$ order in Section~\ref{sec:sfwf}, which suggests the coexistence of the $(\pi/2,\pi)$ magnetic and $(\pi,0)$ quadrupolar orders.
+Figs.~\ref{dmrg08}(b) and (c) contain the finite-size scalings of spin $m^{2}_{S}$ and quadrupolar $m^{2}_{Q}$ order parameters at different values of $K$.
+Although the momentum $(\pi/2,\pi)$ is not an allowed lattice vector on the $6\times 6$ cluster, and creates the apparently non-monotonic dependence of $m^2_S$ vs $1/L$ in the range $0.25<K<0.65$ shown in Fig.~\ref{dmrg08}(b), still the results clearly demonstrates the nonzero values of both order parameters $m^{2}_{S}$ and $m^{2}_{Q}$ at $K \sim 0.6$ after the finite-size scaling.
+This signature is less clear for smaller $K$, but we believe that both orders already coexist there.
+As inferred from the finite-size scalings, we find two quantum phase transitions, with the first one happening around $K \simeq 0.25$ and the second around $K \simeq 0.65$.

+We would like to mention that the particular parameter cut in the model is for presentation purposes only.
+The nematic phases actually span over large parameter regions, and the general features of the nematic phase diagram remain the same if we choose other fixed parameters (see Appendix~\ref{app1}).